-3. Can smoothies include grain such as oatmeal and meat/meat alternates such as peanut butter and yogurt to improve flavor and consistency even though these ingredients in smoothies do not contribute to meal pattern requirements?
+3. Can smoothies include grain such as oatmeal and meat/meat alternates such as peanut butter to improve flavor and consistency even though such ingredients in smoothies do not contribute to meal pattern requirements?

 Yes.
-However, even though these extra ingredients in smoothies don't contribute to meal pattern requirements, the grain and meat/meat alternate components added in smoothies must be counted in the weekly minimum and maximum range tabulation for schools when offered in amounts greater than or equal to 0.25 oz equivalents.
-Program operators need to be aware of how these extra ingredients may impact calories and saturated fat.
+The only creditable meat/meat alternate allowable in a smoothie is yogurt, for breakfast only.
+However, while other (extra) ingredients in smoothies do not contribute to meal pattern requirements, the grain and meat/meat alternate components added in smoothies must be counted toward the weekly limits on calories and saturated fat.